Council backs Cambodian-Thai peace

 Greater Dandenong also welcomed the recent ceasing of hostilities on the Thai-Cambodian border.

-During public question time, prominent Cambodian leaders in the community shared their deep concerns, calling for the council to take on a “stronger” stance.
+During public question time beforehand, prominent Cambodian leaders in the community urged the council to take a “strong” stance.

+They demanded an immediate end to the torture of Cambodian civilians, and the safe release of 18 captive Cambodian soldiers.

 Mr Yim urged Council to strongly lobby to the Federal Government to pressurise Thai government to “stop the violence and injustice to Cambodians” despite the ceasefire.

+“Tonight, Greater Dandenong stood with us, proving that when a community speaks together with one voice, change is possible.”

+Springvale South-based monks Sovann Srey and Sudhep Nan also praised the motion.

-Both Mr Yim and Chea are champions for diversity and refugee and asylum seeker rights.
+Both Mr Yim and Mr Chea are champions for diversity and refugee and asylum seeker rights.

 Mr Chea also played a key role in the development of Council’s People Seeking Asylum and Refugee Action Plan.